 Letters of Permission

-A Request for Letter of Permission form is available from your Program Counsellor, online, or from Enrolment Services located on the third floor of the University Centre.
+- A Request for Letter of Permission form is available from the Program Counselling Office or from Enrolment Services in the Office of Registrarial Services (located on the third floor of the University Centre).
 You will need to obtain appropriate approvals (signatures), as indicated on the form, before applying for admission to the other institution.
-It is your responsibility to read the directions included with the Request for Letter of Permission form including payment for the Letter of Permission.
+It is your responsibility to read the directions on the Request for Letter of Permission form.

 - You must apply to the visiting institution and meet that institution's deadlines for admission application, registration and fee payments.